broadinstitute/dig-dug-server/README.md

 ## AWS Secrets

-This new portal is currently using [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) to manage and authorize all credentials, keys and tokens.
-It is necessary to install and setup before running this web application.
+This new portal framework is currently using [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) to manage and authorize all credentials, keys and tokens.
+It is necessary to install and set it up before running this web application.
 Further details and instructions can be found [here](https://github.com/broadinstitute/dig-secrets).

 ## Google Authentication